Manor Castle Hotels

 The same journey by car should take about an hour, depending of course on traffic, while the journey from the also richly historical town of Tunbridge Wells will take not much more than 20 minutes.

-The nearest international airport is Gatwick, less than a half an hour away while the journey from Heathrow should take about and hour.
+The nearest international airport is Gatwick, less than half an hour away while the journey from Heathrow should take about and hour.

 SOME HISTORY:

 It didn’t take long for the Hever name to disappear from the timeline though.
 William had just two daughters, Margaret and Joan, and when he died the property was passed jointly to them.
-As the sisters were married to two brothers; William and Reginald Cobham, the property thus became synonymous with the Cobham surname.

-This connection lasted around a hundred years until a John Cobham, acquired the wondrous title of Esquire of the Household under Richard II and upped sticks to help the Crown pacify Ireland.
-After that ownership would run through the Scrope, Fastolf and Fiennes families before the Boleyns moved in in 1462.
+After that ownership would run through the Scrope, Fastolf, and Fiennes families before the Boleyns moved in in 1462.
 The first owner was Geoffrey Boleyn, a former Lord Mayor of London.
 His grandson, Thomas, was Anne Boleyn’s father.

 King Henry VIII’s courtship of Anne involved many love letters, seven of which were sent to Hever, for though she had spent most of her adolescence in France, and after her return in 1422, in the house of Catherine of Aragon, she would regularly return to her original homestead at the castle.